CompPhysics/MachineLearning/README.md

 ## Personal Hygiene
 All participants attending the laboratory sessions must maintain proper hygiene and health practices, including:
-* frequently with soap and water or, if soap is unavailable, using hand sanitizer with at least 60% alcohol;
+* frequently wash with soap and water or, if soap is unavailable, using hand sanitizer with at least 60% alcohol;
 * Routinely cleaning and sanitizing living spaces and/or workspace;
 * Using the bend of the elbow or shoulder to shield a cough or sneeze;
 * Refraining from shaking hands;